 11 // contradicts: /api/internal/export bypasses middleware

-12 // next move: inspect route-level auth coverage before modifying export flow
+12 // next move: inspect route-level auth coverage before touching export

 - type.
 What kind of belief:

 - evidenceWeight.
-How much evidence backs this belief.
+How much evidence stands behind the belief.

 0means stated but uninvestigated; higher means corroborated. - label.
-A semantic label for richer categorization:
+A richer category:

 |---|---|---|